Celsius06/LeetcodeIsFun/solution/DCCNovember2024/2601. Prime Subtraction Operation/README.md

 # 2601.
-Prime Subtraction Operation (Daily Coding Challenge - November 2024)
+Prime Subtraction Operation

 ## Problem Statement
 Given a 0-indexed integer array `nums`, create an algorithm that makes `nums` strictly increasing by subtracting a prime number from each element at most once.
 The prime number must be less than the element itself.